vlumikero/home-assistant-securitas/README.md

 # home-assistant-securitas
-A custom component for Home Assistant for Securitas Home Alarm.
+A custom component for Home Assistant for Securitas Home Alarm, for alarms bought in Sweden before 2018-12-01.

 The original component was developed by @nwiborg, continued development by @vlumikero.